The Urban Mountains of the CRD

 Approach as described for Mt Braden.
 Approximately 30-35 minutes from the car along the old road by Veitch Creek, just after the road meets the creek and then climbs up a small hill, look for a spur road off to the left at N48 25.736 W123 35.874.
 Take this spur into the valley between Sugarloaf and a lower knoll to its northeast known locally as "The Gem".
 The route is well flagged and is usually brushed out.
 Follow the trail for approximately 25 minutes almost to the end of the valley where it makes a sharp turn left (roughly south) and heads up.
 Coloured tapes around several prominent trees usually indicate this point.

 Complete the circle by going off the summit to the south between two rock walls.
 The entrance to these "gates" is mid way between the top of the bluffs and the summit and is pretty obvious.
 A spindly lone arbutus marks the spot if it isn't flagged.
 Descend steeply on the left (climber's right) of the climbing bluffs and right to their base to intersect the climbers' path.
 The right fork goes to the bluffs and the left leads out to the road.
-Follow the climbers' trail down to the Veitch Creek road in about 35-40 minutes and turn left.
+Follow the trail to the left down to the Veitch Creek road in about 35-40 minutes and turn left.
 Join your outward route where you crossed Veitch Creek about 10 minutes later.
-This map may prove useful for the return leg, although the trail is pretty easy to follow.
 When choices appear the wrong turn is "blocked" by branches or rocks.